 If that happens, you may think you can just travel back to the state where you got married and ask for a divorce there, but that's likely not true.
 States have residency requirements for obtaining a divorce, and one of you would have to live there long enough to establish residency to get the divorce.
 Moving is not usually a realistic option, but if you can’t work it out any other way, one of you may need to relocate, at least temporarily.

 Before taking drastic measures, however, it’s worth attempting a divorce in your home state.
 If you and your spouse can resolve any disputes before you go to court, you may find a sympathetic judge who will take your case.
 If not, you might ask for an annulment of your marriage on the grounds that it wasn't legally valid in your home state -- though this is not ideal because you never want to give a court the opportunity to rule that a same-sex union is invalid.

 If you married or registered your partnership in more than one locality, it is very important that you legally end it in all of those places.
 To learn more, see Same-Sex Divorce: Dealing With Multiple Registrations.

-It is absolutely certain that this is an unfair situation, but what to do about it is far less clear.
 It may take years to sort out these questions, with possible audits of taxpayers, appeals from IRS and tax court rulings, and likely changes in court and government codes.
 In the meantime, as you and your soon to be ex approach your property settlement and support arrangements, we encourage you to talk with a local tax attorney or accountant who is familiar with the rules for same-sex couples in your particular state.

 Adapted from A Legal Guide for Lesbian & Gay Couples, by Frederick Hertz and Emily Doskow.